Common Lisp: The function namespace

-The namespace for function names is separate from the namespace for data variables.
-This is a key difference between Common Lisp and Scheme.
+A key difference between Common Lisp and Scheme is that Common Lisp's namespace for function names is separate from its namespace for data variables.
 For Common Lisp, operators that define names in the function namespace include defun, flet, labels, defmethod and defgeneric.

+This follows the pattern established by John McCarthy's Lisp 1.5, which first split variables and functions into their own namespaces; John McCarthy's original Lisp language having only a single namespace for both.

-To pass a function by name as an argument to another function, one must use the function special operator, commonly abbreviated as #'.
+To pass a Common Lisp function by name as an argument to another function, one must use the function special operator, commonly abbreviated as #'.
 The first sort example above refers to the function named by the symbol > in the function namespace, with the code #'>.
 Conversely, to call a function passed in such a way, one would use the funcall operator on the argument.

 Scheme's evaluation model is simpler: there is only one namespace, and all positions in the form are evaluated (in any order) – not just the arguments.
 Code written in one dialect is therefore sometimes confusing to programmers more experienced in the other.
 For instance, many Common Lisp programmers like to use descriptive variable names such as list or string which could cause problems in Scheme, as they would locally shadow function names.

 Whether a separate namespace for functions is an advantage is a source of contention in the Lisp community.
 It is usually referred to as the Lisp-1 vs. Lisp-2 debate.
 Lisp-1 refers to Scheme's model and Lisp-2 refers to Common Lisp's model.
 These names were coined in a 1988 paper by Richard P. Gabriel and Kent Pitman, which extensively compares the two approaches.